jacktheboss220/WhatsAppBotMultiDevice/README.md

 myNumber: Enter your Number to get all owner cmds.

-botMuber: Enter Your Bot number to get all cmd access.
+botNumber: Enter Your Bot number to get all cmd access.

 REMOVE_BG_KEY : https://www.remove.bg/